 The Continuum of Care Program, overseen by the U.S. Department of Housing and Urban Development, is designed to assist sheltered and unsheltered homeless people by providing the housing and/or services needed to help individuals move into transitional and permanent housing, with the goal of long-term stability.
 The Murfreesoro/Rutherford County Continuum of Care is one of four single-county continuums in Tennessee.
 Six continuums are organized regionally.
-The Homeless Alliance of Rutherford County (HARC) is the primary decision-making body for the continuum of care.
+The Housing, Health and Human Services Alliance of Rutherford County (H3ARC) is the primary decision-making body for the continuum of care.
 Murfreesboro Housing Authority is the lead agency for the Continuum's Homeless Management Information System .

-On September 28, 2017, the City submitted to HUD the Continuum's for the FY2017 funding cycle.
-The application includes HUD funded all seven projects with a total of $616,756.
+On September 14, 2018, the City submitted to HUD the Continuum's for the FY20187 funding cycle.
+The application includes

-Review the procedure used by the working group for rating and ranking applications.
-No projects were rejected.
+Review the by the working group for rating and ranking applications. .

 The primary purpose of the Continuum of Care Program is to:

 - Promote community-wide commitment to the goal of ending homelessness;

 - Provide funding for efforts by nonprofit providers and local governments to re-house homeless individuals and families rapidly while minimizing the trauma and dislocation caused to homeless individuals, families, and communities as a consequence of homelessness;

 - Promote access to and effective use of mainstream programs by homeless individuals and families;